-Special Offer: Save up to $275 on Dysport.
+Special Offer: Save 20% on any Dysport treatment.
 Contact us today for more details.

-Westlake Dermatology is the #1 provider of Dysport in Texas with offices in Austin, Houston, and Dallas.
+Westlake Dermatology is the #1 provider of Dysport in Texas with offices in Austin, Houston, Dallas, and San Antonio

 Dysport® is an injectable treatment used to temporarily eliminate moderate to severe frown lines that are caused by frequent tightening of facial muscles.
 When injected, Dysport works to temporarily relax the muscle causing the lines in the skin.

 Before and After Dysport

 Which areas can be treated with Dysport?

 Dysport is most commonly used to treat frown lines on the forehead, but it can be used in other areas as well such as above the nose and various areas around the mouth and lips.

 What are the benefits and results of Dysport?

 Dysport can help achieve a more youthful, well-rested look without having to undergo surgery.
 It is a great option for people who want to eliminate facial wrinkles without changing the look of their face.
 Results are noticeable within a few days and last up to four months.